OpenEvalProject/evals/manuscripts/elife-99352/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0190ak572 Center for Genomics and Systems Biology, New York University New York United States
+1. Center for Genomics and Systems Biology, New York University New York United States ([ROR:0190ak572](https://ror.org/0190ak572))
-2. https://ror.org/03nawhv43 Department of Nematology and Department of Botany & Plant Sciences, University of California, Riverside Riverside United States
+2. Department of Nematology and Department of Botany & Plant Sciences, University of California, Riverside Riverside United States ([ROR:03nawhv43](https://ror.org/03nawhv43))
-3. https://ror.org/03nawhv43 Center for Plant Cell Biology, Institute for Integrative Genome Biology, University of California, Riverside Riverside United States
+3. Center for Plant Cell Biology, Institute for Integrative Genome Biology, University of California, Riverside Riverside United States ([ROR:03nawhv43](https://ror.org/03nawhv43))
-4. https://ror.org/052gg0110 Department of Biology, University of Oxford Oxford United Kingdom
+4. Department of Biology, University of Oxford Oxford United Kingdom ([ROR:052gg0110](https://ror.org/052gg0110))
-5. https://ror.org/0593p4448 International Rice Research Institute Los Baños Philippines
+5. International Rice Research Institute Los Baños Philippines ([ROR:0593p4448](https://ror.org/0593p4448))
-6. https://ror.org/03qnxaf80 Department of Biological Sciences, Fordham University Bronx United States
+6. Department of Biological Sciences, Fordham University Bronx United States ([ROR:03qnxaf80](https://ror.org/03qnxaf80))
 7. Inari Agriculture Nv Gent Belgium
-8. https://ror.org/030s54078 Institute of Crop Science, University of the Philippines Los Baños Philippines
+8. Institute of Crop Science, University of the Philippines Los Baños Philippines ([ROR:030s54078](https://ror.org/030s54078))
-9. https://ror.org/05wf2ga96 New York Genome Center New York United States
+9. New York Genome Center New York United States ([ROR:05wf2ga96](https://ror.org/05wf2ga96))
-10. https://ror.org/055r0va70 International Center for Biosaline Agriculture Dubai United Arab Emirates
+10. International Center for Biosaline Agriculture Dubai United Arab Emirates ([ROR:055r0va70](https://ror.org/055r0va70))
-11. https://ror.org/002rjbv21 Département de Chimie, Université du Quebéc à Montréal Montreal Canada
+11. Département de Chimie, Université du Quebéc à Montréal Montreal Canada ([ROR:002rjbv21](https://ror.org/002rjbv21))

 † Corresponding author

 ## Abstract

 Populations can adapt to stressful environments through changes in gene expression.
 However, the fitness effect of gene expression in mediating stress response and adaptation remains largely unexplored.
 Here, we use an integrative field dataset obtained from 780 plants of Oryza sativa ssp. indica (rice) grown in a field experiment under normal or moderate salt stress conditions to examine selection and evolution of gene expression variation under salinity stress conditions.
 We find that salinity stress induces increased selective pressure on gene expression.
-Further, we show that trans -eQTLs rather than cis -eQTLs are primarily associated with rice’s gene expression under salinity stress, potentially via a few master-regulators.
+Further, we show that trans-eQTLs rather than cis-eQTLs are primarily associated with rice’s gene expression under salinity stress, potentially via a few master-regulators.
 Importantly, and contrary to the expectations, we find that cis-trans reinforcement is more common than cis-trans compensation which may be reflective of rice diversification subsequent to domestication.
 We further identify genetic fixation as the likely mechanism underlying this compensation/reinforcement.
-Additionally, we show that cis - and trans -eQTLs are under balancing and purifying selection, respectively, giving us insights into the evolutionary dynamics of gene expression variation.
+Additionally, we show that cis- and trans-eQTLs are under balancing and purifying selection, respectively, giving us insights into the evolutionary dynamics of gene expression variation.
 By examining genomic, transcriptomic, and phenotypic variation across a rice population, we gain insights into the molecular and genetic landscape underlying adaptive salinity stress responses, which is relevant for other crops and other stresses.

 ## Introduction